Clemsazert/docker-ci-cd-tutorial/README.md

 You successfully built the image, our app is now ready to run.
 Use docker run to launch the container.
 - `docker run flask`

-You can visualize the container running with the following command :
+You can visualize the containers running with the following command :
 - `docker ps`

 You can see the container id, his name, his status etc ...
 Copy th id and replace the <container id\> in the following command.